shn/VanillaPinch/README.md

-# PinchZoom.js
+# VanillaPinch

-PinchZoom.js is a Javascript library providing multi touch gestures for zooming and dragging on any DOM element.
+VanillaPinch is a fork of PinchZoom.js with no jQuery dependency.
+Javascript library providing multi touch gestures for zooming and dragging on any DOM element.

 ## Usage